-- 20. Most buildings that people normally use are liable to pay the levy.
+- 19. Most buildings that people normally use are liable to pay the levy.
 The development of a new building or an extension which results in 100 sqm or more of net increase in gross internal floor space would be liable to pay the levy.
 Development which is less than 100 sqm but which involves the creation of an additional dwelling would also be liable.
-The conversion of a building that has not been in use for some time would also be liable. - 21.
-Generally, the following types of development would not be required to pay the levy: - development of less than 100 square metres, unless this consists of one or more dwellings and does not meet the Government's self-build criteria - buildings into which people do not normally go (an enclosed sub-station for example); - buildings into which people go only intermittently for the purpose of inspecting or maintaining fixed plant or machinery (a stand-alone plant room for example); - structures which are not buildings (such as pylons and solar arrays); - specified types of development which the council decides should be subject to a 'zero' rate as outlined in the Charging Schedule. - 22.
+The conversion of a building that has not been in use for some time would also be liable. - 20.
+Generally, the following types of development would not be required to pay the levy: - development of less than 100 square metres, unless this consists of one or more dwellings and does not meet the Government's self-build criteria1 - buildings into which people do not normally go (an enclosed sub-station for example); - buildings into which people go only intermittently for the purpose of inspecting or maintaining fixed plant or machinery (a stand-alone plant room for example); - structures which are not buildings (such as pylons and solar arrays); - specified types of development which the council decides should be subject to a 'zero' rate as outlined in the Charging Schedule. - 21.
 Developments granted through retrospective applications (section 73A of the Town and Country Planning Act 1990) are not able to obtain relief or exemption from the levy (other than the minor development exemption).

-How Does it Work with \$106?
+How Does it Work with S106?

-- 23. There is flexibility in how CIL funding can be used alongside S106 contributions.
-Both CIL and S106 contributions can be used fund the same infrastructure item if needed. - 24.
-The Uttlesford IDP sets out the current and future infrastructure projects required in the district.
-It is likely that essential infrastructure items which are directly related to supporting the delivery of new development proposals will continue to be funded through S106 agreements.
+22. There is flexibility in how CIL funding can be used alongside S106 contributions.
+Both CIL and S106 contributions can be used fund the same infrastructure item if needed.

-&lt;sup>1 The exemption is applicable to homes built or commissioned by individuals for their own use.
+1 The exemption is applicable to homes built or commissioned by individuals for their own use.
 They must then remain living there for three years.
 If they move earlier they must pay CIL retrospectively.